 ✅Has a quaint, charming setting

-11. Summer in Mara – Stardew Valley, with pirates
+11. Summer in Mara – Stardew Valley with pirates & sailing

 How Summer in Mara is like Stardew Valley (or not):